Nursing Home Arbitration Agreements

 The Seventh Amendment to the United States Constitution is part of the Bill of Rights, which allows the right to a jury trial in certain civil cases.

-Pre Dispute Arbitration Agreement in Nursing Facilities
+Pre-Dispute Arbitration Agreement in Nursing Facilities

-A pre-dispute arbitration agreement is a contract between a nursing facility and a nursing home resident or the resident representative.
+A pre-dispute arbitration agreement is a contract between a nursing facility and a nursing home resident or resident representative.
 The parties agree to submit any disputes between them to arbitration.

-Pre Dispute Arbitration Agreements in Nursing Home Industry
+Arbitration Agreement in the Nursing Home Industry

 Pre-dispute arbitration agreements are commonly used in the nursing home industry.